 Golden Visa In Spain – Residence Permit For Investors

-Golden Visa is a Spanish government’s law, which can be beneficial to non-EU citizens, who want to make an investment in Spain.
+Golden Visa is a Spanish government’s law, which can be beneficial to non-EU citizens, who is interested in investing in Spain.

 Spain launched the Golden Visa program in 2013 to make the Spanish economy more competitive, increase the motivation for foreign direct investment, strengthen foreign trade and promote the creation of local jobs.
 Changes to the law in 2015 created additional incentives and made it faster and easier to obtain visas and work permits for Spain.
 Golden Visa program Spain is now one of the most attractive programs for investors from outside the EU.